triciascully/triciascully.github.io/_posts/2019-09-16-StarTrekNLPWordClouds.md

 ---
 layout: post
-title: Star Trek | NLP
+title: Star Trek
-image: /img/hello_world.jpeg
+subtitle: NLP | WordClouds
+gh-repo: triciascully/StarTrek
+comments: true
 ---

 # Star Trek WordClouds

 After watching a few episodes of Voyager the other day, I decided to go on a hunt for Star Trek projects on Kaggle (this may or may not be the nerdiest sentence I've written to date).
 I found some small beginnings of projects, but nothing notably extensive.
 I found https://www.kaggle.com/gjbroughton/start-trek-scripts which was a nice beginning, so I decided to build off of what was in Gary's corresponding GitHub repo https://github.com/GJBroughton/Star_Trek_Scripts.